bodsch/ansible-k0s/README.md

 ## Why better?

 This Ansible role can be used atomically.
 If no changes are necessary, none will be made.

 Avoid `command` calls.
 Wherever possible, separate Ansible modules are used for this.

 One role for all cases.

-Soon also available via ansible-galaxy

 ## supported Operating systems